mnismt/codyplusplus/README.md

 - **Add Folder to Cody**:
   - Recursively adds all files in a folder to Cody.
+  - You can configure the file extensions to exclude from being added to Cody.
+  - You can configure the folders to exclude from being added to Cody.
   - You can configure the maximum number of files allowed before showing a warning message.
-  - You can configure the file extensions to exclude from being added to Cody.
 - **Add Custom Command**:
   - Add, edit, and remove custom commands from the workspace settings.